-For more than 45 years, Synergy School has stayed deeply rooted to the tenets of progressive education.
+For nearly 50 years, Synergy School has stayed deeply rooted to the tenets of progressive education.
 Our founding vision has been to empower our students and to provide them with the experiences and tools necessary to develop critical thinking, creativity, empathy, perseverance, and cultural and global awareness.
 These essential 21st century skills have been a part of our program from the beginning.

 Education at Synergy is student-centered and developmentally appropriate.
 We are focused and responsive to the needs of our students’ emotional, social, academic, cognitive, and physical development.
 We nurture and support their natural curiosity and desire to learn by developing themes and projects based on student interests and differentiating curriculum.
 We encourage them to be active partners in their learning.

 These values are woven into and embodied within our Agreement System, which is unique to Synergy.
 It fosters critical thinking, social responsibility, and respectful relationships.